Allergy Management Tips

 Best Times to Go Outside

-• Early morning (before 10 AM): Often lower pollen counts, but grass pollen may peak early
+• Early morning (before 10 AM): Often lower counts, though grass pollen may peak early

 • After rainfall: Rain washes pollen from the air temporarily